HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instructions to manage TLBs

 TLBs are explicitly managed by software.
 The ITLB and PTLB instruction allow for insertion and deletion of TLB entries.
 The insert into TLB instructions perform the insertion in two parts.
 The first instruction puts the address related information into a TLB entry but marks the entry not valid yet.
-The second insert into TLB instruction will enter access right related information and marks teh entry valid.
+The second insert into TLB instruction will enter access right related information and marks the entry valid.

 <!--------------------------------------------------------------------------------------------------------->